appcia/webwork/README.md

 git clone git@bitbucket.org:appcia/webwork.git [your_directory]
 }}}

 Make a virtual host with document root pointing to [your_directory].
-If you want to simplify this, I recommend: http://code.google.com/p/virtualhost-sh/

-Also you must to create writable directory for logs, temporarily you can just:
-{{{
-mkdir app/logs -m 0777
-}}}

-At the end, you have to setup your application by running in command line:
-{{{
-php index.php -c setup
-}}}
-It will init your modules and makes public directories accessible (via symlinks).
+If you want to simplify this, I recommend: http://code.google.com/p/virtualhost-sh/ill init your modules and makes public directories accessible (via symlinks).

+@todo Application skeleton will be released soon...

 Questions, cooperation?